AntoineKhoury/UED-for-Mood-Training/README.md

-# UED-for-Mood-Training
+# 🧠 Unsupervised Environment Design for Mood Training

-This code represents the implementation of the Unsupervised Environment Design paradigm for Mood Training.
-During my Master's thesis, I conducted a comprehensive investigation into the confluence of Psychology and Multi-agent Machine Learning, with a particular focus on addressing the maze-solving problem.
+This repository houses the codebase for the implementation of the Unsupervised Environment Design paradigm, a groundbreaking approach used during my Master's thesis to intertwine the worlds of Psychology and Multi-agent Machine Learning.

-Within this context, I discerned correlations between agent parameters and human psychological traits, notably associating "depression" with diminished interest in low-reward tasks and "anxiety" with an elevated perception of loss aversion.
-To quantify "depression" and "anxiety" scores, I strategically positioned the trained agents at predefined locations within mazes and computed their corresponding Q-Values.

-To facilitate learning, I devised an "auto-curricula" strategy to progressively train agents on mazes of escalating complexity, all in pursuit of mitigating the "depression" and "anxiety" levels exhibited by these agents.
-The overarching objective was to identify parallels that could inform the automation of therapeutic games for humans combating these mental health challenges.
+## 🎯 Project Aim

+Through this exploration, I delved deep into the maze-solving challenge and discovered significant correlations:

+- **Depression**: An agent showing reduced enthusiasm for low-reward tasks mirrored symptoms of human depression.
+- **Anxiety**: Agents exhibiting a heightened sense of loss aversion drew parallels with human anxiety traits.

+## 🔍 Methodology

+To objectively measure "depression" and "anxiety" scores among agents:
+1. I placed trained agents strategically across various maze locations.
+2. Analyzed the corresponding Q-Values for each position.

+## 🚀 Auto-Curricula for Enhanced Learning

+Recognizing the implications, I introduced an "auto-curricula" strategy.
+This systematic approach:
+- Began with simpler mazes.
+- Gradually increased the complexity, training agents to adapt.
+- Aimed to decrease exhibited "depression" and "anxiety" levels in agents.

+## 🌟 The Ultimate Goal

+Beyond just a machine learning exploration, this endeavor sought to unearth insights with real-world implications.
+The hope is to leverage these findings in creating automated therapeutic games — a beacon of support for individuals grappling with mental health challenges.